Open-LinaOS-Foundation/LinaOS/Documentation/ide/ide-tape.rst

 IDE ATAPI streaming tape driver
 ===============================

-This driver is a part of the Linux ide driver.
+This driver is a part of the LinaOS ide driver.

 The driver, in co-operation with ide.c, basically traverses the request-list for the block device interface.
 The character device